p-org/P/README.md

 ![GitHub Action (CI on Ubuntu)](https://github.com/p-org/P/workflows/CI%20on%20Ubuntu/badge.svg)
 ![GitHub Action (CI on MacOS)](https://github.com/p-org/P/workflows/CI%20on%20MacOS/badge.svg)

+**Challenge**:
+Distributed systems are notoriously hard to get right.
+Programming these systems is challenging because of the need to reason about correctness in the presence of myriad possible interleaving of messages and failures.
+Unsurprisingly, it is common for service teams to uncover correctness bugs after deployment.
+Formal methods can play an important role in addressing this challenge!

+**P Overview:**
-P is a state machine based programming language for modeling and specifying complex distributed systems.
-P allows programmers to model their system as a collection of communicating state machines.
+P is a state machine based programming language for formally modeling and specifying complex distributed systems.
+P allows programmers to model their system design as a collection of communicating state machines.
 P supports several backend analysis engines (based on automated reasoning techniques like model checking and symbolic execution) to check that the distributed system modeled in P satisfy the desired correctness specifications.
-Not only can a P program be systematically tested (e.g., model checking), but it can also be compiled into executable code.
-Essentially, P unifies modeling, specifying, implementing, and testing into one activity for the programmer.

-P is currently being used extensively inside Amazon (AWS) for analysis of complex distributed systems.
-P is also being used for programming safe robotics systems.
+**Impact**: P is currently being used extensively inside Amazon (AWS) for analysis of complex distributed systems.
+For example, Amazon S3 used P to formally reason about the core distributed protocols involved in its strong consistency launch.
+Teams across AWS are now using P for thinking and reasoning about their systems formally.
+P is also being used for programming safe robotics systems in Academia.
 P was first used to implement and validate the USB device driver stack that ships with Microsoft Windows 8 and Windows Phone.

+**Experience and lessons learned**:
+In our experience of using P inside AWS, Academia, and Microsoft.
+We have observed that P has helped developers in three critical ways: (1) “P as a thinking tool”: Writing formal specifications in P forces developers to think about their system design rigorously, and in turn helped in bridging gaps in their understanding of the system.
+A large fraction of the bugs can be eliminated in the process of writing specifications itself!
+(2) “P as a bug finder”: Model checking helped find corner case bugs in system design that were missed by stress and integration testing.
+(3) “P helped boost developer velocity”: After the initial overhead of creating the formal models, future update,s and feature additions could be rolled out faster as these non-trivial changes are rigorously validated before implementation.

 > :sparkles: **_Programming concurrent, distributed systems is fun but challenging, however, a pinch of programming language design with a dash of automated reasoning can go a long way in addressing the challenge and amplify the fun!._** :sparkles: